 The following papers are expected to be offered in 2019:

-- GENA 822 Advanced Nature of General Practice (semester 2)
+- GENA 822 Advanced Nature of General Practice (semester 2, 15 points)

-- GENA 823 Teaching and Learning in Medical Practice (full year)
+- GENA 823 Teaching and Learning in Medical Practice (full year, 30 points)

-Please contact Convenor of Postgraduate Programme Associate Professor Chrystal Jaye if you have any queries about postgraduate study in the department.
+Please contact the Postgraduate Administrator if you have any queries about postgraduate study in the department.